4G or satellite broadband for your home or business?

 First and foremost, don't make the mistake of thinking that 4G is something that can only be used on smartphones.
 That's no more true than electricity being something that can only be used for lighting.

-We ourselves are supplying 4G broadband to both domestic and business customers all around the UK and you can see for yourself what they have to say about how our 4G services perform for them - in their own words - by clicking here.
+Because we have long and direct experience of just how fast, stable and cost-effective 4G services really are, we ourselves now solely focus on supplying 4G broadband to both domestic and business customers all around the UK.
+You can see for yourself what they have to say about how our 4G services perform for them - and entirely in their own words - by clicking here.

-Or for more detail on how 4G broadband and satellite broadband stack up against each other, please click on any of the 4 comparison topics below.
+For more detail on how 4G broadband and satellite broadband stack up against each other, please click on any of the 6 comparison topics below.
 It may also be useful to get a basic understanding of how both technologies work.

 4G is a set of frequencies used by mobile network operators - such as EE and Vodafone - to transmit fast broadband from masts.
 It's completely separate from the frequencies used to make and receive voice calls on mobile phones and it's easiest to think of it as being very similar to wifi - just much more far-reaching.